kdkalvik/Lagrange/_posts/2022-05-17-SGPTutorial.md

 Here $$\sigma^2_{\text{noise}}$$ is the variance of the independent additive Gaussian noise in the observed outputs $$y_i$$.
 The latent function $$f(\mathbf{x})$$ models the noise free function of interest that explains the regression dataset.

-Gaussian processes (GP) model datasets formulated as shown above by assuming a GP prior over the space of functions that could be used to explain the dataset, i.e., assumes a priori that the function values behave according to
+Gaussian processes (GP) model datasets formulated as shown above by assuming a GP prior over the space of functions that could be used to explain the dataset, i.e., assumes a priori that the function values behave according to the following

 $$
 p(\mathbf{f} | \mathbf{X}) = \mathcal{N}(0, \mathbf{K}) \\